Netflix/vmaf/resource/doc/models.md

 Models
 ===================

 VDK offers a number of trained VMAF models to be used in different scenarios.
-Besides the default VMAF model which predicts HDTV in a living-room viewing condition, VDK also includes a number of additional models, covering mobile phone and 4KTV viewing conditions.
+Besides the default VMAF model which predicts the quality of a video displayed on a HDTV in a living-room viewing condition, VDK also includes a number of additional models, covering mobile phone and 4KTV viewing conditions.

 ### Predict Quality on a 1080p HDTV screen at 3H